jathorne/Data-Visualization/course-notes-udacity.md

   - Delivered in physical and static form
 - Data Journalism
   - Narrative built from the data
-  - Data drives narrative - narrative is created by using the context of data
+  - Data drives narrative - narrative is created using the context of data
   - More complex and varied narrative
   - Allow viewer/user to make conclusions in their own way
   - Delivered in interactive and dynamic form